Reviewed by: Hellion

-Keeping in the tradition of films like Hostel and Turistas, Severance again plays on the real fears, in that, nothing could be worse then going on vacation in a strange foreign land, only to find yourself the target of twisted killer psychopaths.
+Keeping in the tradition of films like Hostel and Turistas, Severance again plays on the real fears, in that, nothing could be worse than going on vacation in a strange foreign land, only to find yourself the target of twisted killer psychopaths.

 Since it works so well, something tells me this new fashion in the horror genre isn’t going away anytime soon.
 Getting harassed and even killed “abroad” isn’t just an American fear.
 It’s the fear of every single person around the world.
 In today’s horror films, that already plausible and universal notion is exaggerated to include torture and dismemberment.
 Most people really aren’t afraid to die, they’re afraid of suffering, and that’s the reason why these films are so successful.
-Oh sure, Freddy, Jason and Michael, the so-called kings of slasher films are indeed scary, but what are the real chances of running into one of them?
-With films like Hostel and Severance, the killers are ordinary men.
+Oh sure, Freddy, Jason, and Michael, the so-called kings of slasher films are indeed scary, but what are the real chances of running into one of them?
+In films like Hostel and Severance, the killers are ordinary men.
 No supernatural powers.
 No demonic possession.
 The evil is simply the breakdown of civilized actions in one man’s mind, or in this case, several men’s minds.
 It’s true, man is the scariest monster ever conceived.

 Mostly, what sets Severance apart from Hostel and Turistas, are the characters.
 The exchange between the co-workers gives viewers the opportunity to get to know each character.
 They are average stereotypical employees that can be found in any British office: the overzealous office manager; his loyal, hard-working assistant; the office kiss-ass; the witty jerk; the homely gal; the slacker; and, the spunky hot but smart American blonde.
 By the time the killing does start, the viewers have made up their minds which characters they want to live and which they want to die a torturous and gruesome death.

 Like Hostel, rather than give you one bad guy, viewers are treated to a “gang” of killers.
 Quantity improves body count.
 A logical pondering that escapes most slasher films, (how does that ax-wielding madman get across to the other side of the lake so quickly anyway?)
 Here, viewers are not given any real information about the bad guys.
 There’s no point of view from the killers.
 There’s no explanation of who these killers are or why they’re doing this.
-The only thing viewers learn is that there a several legends surrounding the location where the company has chosen for their retreat.
+The only thing viewers learn is that there several legends surrounding the location where the company has chosen for their retreat.
 In the end, it’s left up to the viewers to decide who the killers are and why.

 British director Christopher Smith seems to like mixing horror plots with everyday settings, just like he did with 2004’s Creep, which featured a girl trapped on the subway with a sinister being.
-Smith helps first time screenwriter James Moran rewrite Severance into a horror-comedy.
-Although, the film makes no big social or political statements, the dialog is dripping with dark sarcasm and there are subtle jabs at western societies and current events.
+Smith helps first-time screenwriter James Moran rewrite Severance into a horror-comedy.
+Although the film makes no big social or political statements, the dialog is dripping with dark sarcasm and there are subtle jabs at western societies and current events.
 Some viewers might find particular joy at the Palisade Defence CEO busting out a rocket launcher to fight off the madmen who are stalking his employees.
-The repercussions bad aim could qualify as the highest body count ever in a horror film in film history.
+The repercussions of bad aim could qualify as the highest body count ever in a horror film in film history.
 But, that’s not the irony.
 The irony is the possible repercussions of those repercussions.
 Wars have started for far worse reasons.
-The one thing that stands out in my mind the most is how instability of the people in Eastern Europe can have such a devastating affect on Western society.
+The one thing that stands out in my mind the most is how the instability of the people in Eastern Europe can have such a devastating effect on Western society.

 Football Factory’s Danny Dyer plays Steve, the office slacker.
 Steve is more interested in partying than bonding with his co-workers.
 Dyer leads the cast of highly talented veteran British actors, which includes Tim IcInnery from Blackadder notoriety, as the overly optimistic manager; newcomer Babou Ceesay as the underappreciated Billy; Andy Nyman as Gordon the office suck-up; Claudie Blakly as Jill the homebody; David Gilliam as the George the rocket launching company CEO; and Toby Stephens as Harris the office jerk.
 Rounding out the cast is Canadian star Laura Harris playing the feisty American Maggie who decides to fight back.
 Everyone fits snuggly into their role, and in some cases, may even be too talented for the material.